 When it comes to AR glasses, there’s one product that comes to mind: Google Glass.
-But while Google’s option was a little too sci-fi for consumers and was subsequently canned, Apple’s option is meant to look like an everyday pair of glasses, and as such, can be used with your glasses prescription (if you have one).
+But while Google’s option was a little too sci-fi for consumers and was subsequently canned, Prosser claims Apple’s option is meant to look like an everyday pair of glasses, and as such, can be used with your glasses prescription (if you have one).

 Per Prosser’s report, Apple’s Glass team is using all the data generated by iPad Pro LiDAR scanners to improve the AR experience and should broaden now the iPhone 12 Pro also has the tech.

-Along with the ability to properly place digital artifacts in the real world, it’s likely the LiDAR will also be used to detect front-facing gestures for input, along with touch gesture input on the glasses.
+Along with the ability to properly place digital artefacts in the real world, it’s likely the LiDAR will also be used to detect front-facing gestures for input, along with touch gesture input on the glasses.

 The only downside to the Glass displays, at the current stage of prototyping, is that they can’t work with tinted glasses, meaning you might not be able to get a pair of Apple SunGlasses at launch.

 The glasses aren’t big or techy, so how are they powered?
 Prosser has said that it’ll feature a built-in battery (charged via a wireless charger, not when folded but extended and placed upside down) but when it comes to powering the Glass’s Starboard UI, it’ll all be done via your iPhone.

 The ability to power the Glass via iPhone means Apple can keep the price down - way down, in fact.
 It’s easy to assume that futuristic tech like this will cost upwards of £1000/$1000, especially in a world where high-spec iPhones and iPads sell for the same prices as a MacBook Pro, but Prosser claims it’ll be surprisingly affordable at just $499 (likely £499 in the UK).

 Regardless, that’s an incredibly low price that’ll allow Apple to strengthen its position as one of the biggest providers of AR content on the market - after all, the App Store is already full of AR content that’d arguably suit a pair of glasses more than an iPhone or iPad.

-According to Prosser, the issue is that Apple wants members of the press to be present to see the new product in person - something that might not be possible by October depending on COVID restrictions - and thus, the surprise reveal might be pushed back to between March and June 2022.
+According to Prosser, the issue is that Apple wants members of the press to be present to see the new product in person - something that wasn't possible in October due to COVID restrictions - and thus, the surprise reveal might be pushed back to between March and June 2021.